MarkusFerdinandDablander/ECFP-substructure-pooling-Sort-and-Slice/README.md

 This repository contains:

-* A simple, self-contained and fast [function](sort_and_slice_ecfp_featuriser.py) to transform RDKit mol objects into vectorial extended-connectivity fingerprints (ECFPs) via substructure pooling based on Sort & Slice.
+* A simple, self-contained and fast [function](sort_and_slice_ecfp_featuriser.py) to transform RDKit mol objects into vectorial extended-connectivity fingerprints (ECFPs) via Sort & Slice.
 * The [code base](modules) and [data sets](data) to fully reproduce the computational results from the paper.
 * [Original numerical results](results) from the experiments conducted in the paper.